Seville is the capital of southern Spain’s Andalusia region, and also the fourth largest city in Spain.

 There is no city tax in Seville, also known as tourist tax or accommodation tax.

-The annual mean temperature is 18.6° C. This makes the city one of the hottest in Europe.
+The annual average temperature is 18.6° C. This makes the city one of the hottest in Europe.
 The winters are mild, where January is the coldest month of the year with an average high of 16° C and a low of 5.7° C. In the month of February there are only 5 days rain on average, but usually, about 11 hours of sun per day, which makes the weather perfect for strolling around in the city.

 Because of its antiquity and influence, Seville is full of museums, galleries and archaeological sites.
 Some of the most important museums in Seville are probably the Museo de Bellas Artes (Museum of Fine Arts), the Centro Andaluz de Arte Contemporáneo (Andalucian Museum of Contemporary Art) but also the Museo de Baile Flamenco (Flamenco Museum of Seville).